Savannah's small size doesn’t mean it lacks distinct neighborhoods, each with their own character and reasons to visit.

 The beautiful squares in Downtown Savannah are a wonderful place to people watch © RAUL RODRIGUEZ / Getty Images

-About a mile south of Forsyth Park is the Starlands District.
+About a mile south of Forsyth Park is the Starland District.
 Though the streets are lined with art galleries and other creative establishments, it’s the beautiful homes and even office buildings that draw visitors in.
-Filled with character, there aren’t your average ho-hum residences.
+Filled with character, these aren’t your average ho-hum residences.

 When not marveling at the architecture, visitors also love taking pictures of the many murals found throughout the neighborhood.
 For the best tiki oasis (yes, a tiki bar in Savannah) you could ever hope to find, head to the Water Witch Tiki, named after a famed (and possibly haunted) Union ship that was burned off the coast of Savannah in 1864.
-Try the Banana Spliff made with dark rum, bourbon, banana liquor, Mezcal, bitters and smoked or the Witch's Stash made with gin, chartreuse tincture, pear liquor, agave syrup, citrus and grapefruit bitters.
+Try the Banana Spliff made with dark rum, bourbon, banana liquor, Mezcal and bitters.

-Save time for a pitstop at Back in the Day Bakery to try one of the Biscones, a cross between a biscuit and a scone.
-Starland is also fantastic for shoppers, especially those with a penchant for vintage items.
+Starland is also fantastic for retail therapy, especially for those with a penchant for vintage items.
 Check out The Cottage Shop and Graveface Records & Curiosities.

 The famous white Forsyth Park fountain framed by an avenue of trees in Savannah